IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   of this field.
 The interface ID MUST be valid, which means that an matching interface description block MUST exist.

-* Timestamp (64 bits): two 32-bit unsigned values, representing a single 64-bit unsigned integer, with the first value being the upper 32 bits of that integer and the second value being the lower 32 bits of that integer.
+* Timestamp (64 bits): two 32-bit unsigned integers, representing a single 64-bit unsigned integer, with the first value being the upper 32 bits of that integer and the second value being the lower 32 bits of that integer.
 The 64-bit unsigned integer is a count of units of time.